-- 2. Put the transmission in Park (automatic) or Reverse (5-speed).
+- 2. Put the transmission in Park (automatic) or Reverse (manual).
 Set the parking brake. - 3.
-Open the hatch and tailgate.
-Raise the cargo area floor by lifting up on the back edge. - 4.
-Take the tool kit from the spare tire well.
-Remove the jack (in the jack cover) from the inside of the spare tire.
+Open the trunk and lift up the roof holder.
+Raise the trunk floor by lifting up on the back edge.

+- 4. Take the tool kit out of the trunk. - 5.
+Unscrew the wing bolt and take the spare tire out of its well.